vultr/terraform-provider-vultr/example/README.md

 To run this example, you will need to preconfigure your Vultr provider as described in the [Read Me](../README.md)

 ## What will you need?
-You will need to export your Vultr API Key as a environmental variable
+You will need to export your Vultr API Key as an environmental variable

 ```
 export VULTR_API_KEY="Your Vultr API Key"